manoelmendonca/health_insurance/previous_versions/version_01/README-en.md

 ## 9.2.
 Question 1: With 20,000 calls, what should be the percentage of customers interested in the product?

 In the case **without using ML**, the 20,000 records are chosen randomly.
-Under these conditions, the calculation resulted in 2,467 interested individuals (12.34% of 20,000), representing revenue of $77,227,245.00.
+Under these conditions, the calculation resulted in 2,407 interested individuals (12.04% of 20,000), representing revenue of $75,612,858.00.

-By **using the ML model** for intelligent customer list prioritization, it was possible to identify 6,921 interested individuals (29.8% of 20,000), representing revenue of $217,376,323.00.
+By **using the ML model** for intelligent customer list prioritization, it was possible to identify 6,921 interested individuals (34.6% of 20,000), representing revenue of $234,348,974.00.

-**Result**: a 141.5% increase in the number of contracts, with a 181.5% increase in revenue.
+**Result**: a 187.5% increase in the number of contracts, with triple the revenue (+210%).

 ## 9.3.
 Question 2: And what about 40,000 calls?

 In the case **without using ML**, the 40,000 records are chosen randomly.
-Under these conditions, the calculation resulted in 4,953 interested individuals (12.38% of 40,000), representing revenue of $155,421,139.00.
+Under these conditions, the calculation resulted in 4,946 interested individuals (12.36% of 40,000), representing revenue of $157,742,884.00.

-By **using the ML model** for intelligent customer list prioritization, it was possible to identify 11,543 interested individuals (28.86% of 40,000), representing revenue of $389,342,460.00.
+By **using the ML model** for intelligent customer list prioritization, it was possible to identify 12,346 interested individuals (30.86% of 40,000), representing revenue of $400,301,534.00.

-**Result**: a 133.1% increase in the number of contracts, with a 150.5% increase in revenue.
+**Result**: a 149.6% increase in the number of contracts, with a 154% increase in revenue.

 ## 9.4.
 Question 3: How many calls will be necessary to reach 80% of the interested customers?

-In this case, the data indicates that a sample of 43,649 people will be needed, representing 34.36% of the total 127,024.
+In this case, the data indicates that a sample of 40,922 people will be needed, representing 32.22% of the total 127,024.

 # 10. RESULT-III: INTELLIGENT EXCEL SPREADSHEET